The Humboldt Institute for Interdisciplinary Marijuana Research is a

 - Frank Cappuccio (Chemistry): determining pesticide and

 toxin prevalence in marijuana and at production sites.

-and impact of marijuana production on the local economy and the
+and economic impact of marijuana production on the economy

 - Gregg Gold (Psychology): determining how attitudes and